leomeinel/arch-install/README.md

 My personal Arch Linux install script using LUKS2 encryption, LVM and btrfs.
 With optional RAID1.

-Meant for general purpose systems with a GUI.
+Meant for systems with a GUI that mainly run steam and other games.

 ## Info